Tutorial: Send device data to Azure Storage using IoT Hub message routing

 Once you connect to your IoT hub, you should see a list of devices.
 Select the device ID that you created for this tutorial.

 With your device still running, select Start.
-If you're device is not running you won't see telemetry.
+If your device isn't running you won't see telemetry.

 You should see the messages arriving from your device, with the most recent displayed at the top.